 - Outcome Evaluation—An outcome, or summative, evaluation assesses the effectiveness of a program in producing specific, target outcomes.

-There are limited research internship opportunities at WJCS, for graduate and undergraduate students who demonstrate interest and skill in the area of research.
-If you are interested in learning more about research internship opportunities for academic credit, please send a cover letter and resume to [email protected].
-If you would like to volunteer as a research assistant, please send a cover letter and resume to Rebecca Sigman at firstname.lastname@example.org.
+There are a limited number of research internship opportunities at WJCS, for graduate and undergraduate students who demonstrate interest and skill in the area of research.
+To learn more about research internship opportunities for academic credit, please send a cover letter and resume to Elana Spira @firstname.lastname@example.org.
+If you would like to volunteer as a research assistant, please send a cover letter and resume to Alexandra Luciano at email@example.com.

 WJCS requires that any research conducted at the agency, involving human subjects and/or their health related information, be approved before the research is begun.
 The Research Committee at WJCS reviews applications concerning research on human subjects or their protected health information when the subjects are WJCS clients and when the research is proposed by, affiliated with, conducted at the request of, or involves a WJCS department or program.

 To guide you through the application process, we have developed the following screening tools and forms: